 The syllables bo, po, mo, fo are actually pronounced buo, puo, muo, fuo (listen), which means that they rhyme with duo, tuo, nuo, luo and so on (listen and compare).
 Using IPA, this sound is written [woo].
 For example, bo and duo are written as [pwoo] and [twoo] respectively.
 As we can see, these syllables rhyme.

-e - This letter is actually pronounced in three different ways.
-First, in final position and when read alone, it is a close-mid back vowel [ɤ].
-Second, following an i, such as in lie, die or xie, it becomes a close mid front vowel instead, [e].
-Third, before the nasals -n and -ng it becomes close-mid central vowel, [ə].
-Compare (listen): le [ɤ], lie [ljee] and leng [ləŋ].
+e – This letter is actually pronounced in three different ways (or four if you want to be picky).
+First, in final position and when it’s the only vowel, it is a close-mid back vowel [ɤ].
+Second, following an i, such as in lie, die or xie, it becomes a close mid front vowel instead, [e] (note: sometimes the “e” in e.g. mei and mie are rendered differently, with the second using [ɛ]).
+Third, before the nasals -n and -ng it becomes central vowel, [ə].
+Compare (listen): le [lɤ], lie [ljee] and leng [ləŋ].

-i - The letter i represents some wildly different sounds in Mandarin.
+i – The letter i represents some wildly different sounds in Mandarin.
 First, it’s a front closed vowel [i] and occurs in: mi, bi, ti etc (listen).
 Second, it can be pronounced further back and slightly more open [ɪ] in -ai and -wai.
 Third, i represents the empty rhyme following z, c and s (this sound can be described in many ways, but it’s fairly close to English [z]).
 If it helps, think of these sounds as zz, cz and sz (listen to the first three syllables).
 Fourth, it also represents the sound following zh, ch and sh.
-This is the same as the previous sound, but pronounced in the retroflex position (i.e., the tongue is curled back as when producing the zh, ch, sh sounds; the tongue doesn’t move much).
+This is the same as the previous sound, but pronounced in the retroflex position (i.e., the tongue is retracted and raised as when producing the zh, ch, sh sounds; the tongue doesn’t move much).
 This sound is also fairly close to a thick, retroflex r, so it’s possible to think of these sounds as zhr, chr and shr (listen to the last three syllables and compare).
+Be careful not to insert another vowel sound between these!
+Many students pronounce zhi as zher or zhe.

 Actually, the way -n and -ng are pronounced causes some problems, because it’s not entirely the same as in English.
 The -n is close enough, but the -ng is pronounced much farther back in Chinese than in English, making the difference between the sounds bigger.
 However, note that depending on region, many native speakers can’t distinguish these two phonemes and pronounce both as -n.